Anderson Alves

-Anderson Alves da Silva (born 10 January 1983), sometimes known as just Anderson, is a Brazilian footballer who plays for Enosis Neon Paralimni in the Cypriot First Division.
+Anderson Alves da Silva (born 10 January 1983), sometimes known as just Anderson, is a Brazilian former footballer.

 Club career

-On 22 June 2009 it was announced that he would be signed by Gold Coast United as a short-term injury replacement for fellow Brazilian Jefferson.
+On 22 June 2009, it was announced that he would be signed by Gold Coast United as a short-term injury replacement for fellow Brazilian Jefferson.
 At the conclusion of the 2009–10 season Miron Bleiberg offered him a 1-year contract which he accepted.
 He was released by the club at the end of the 2010–11 A-League.

 Personal life

 He is the older brother of Robson who also plays for Cypriot club Ayia Napa.